 - Blend the nuts into a flour and the dates into a paste with a little bit of water.

 - Hand mix all the ingredients together, slowly adding the flour into the date paste.

-- Once you have a solid mixture, that almost resembles cookie dough, put it in the food processor that makes grain sized brownie pieces.
+- Once you have a solid mixture, that resembles cookie dough, put it in the food processor to aerate the batter.

-- Then you pour the mixture into a glass dish and lightly press down.
+- Then you pour the batter into a glass dish and lightly press down.